rohit12crj/Study-Notes/Terraform/notes.md

 ✅ explain depends_on vs implicit dependency & when does terraform gets it wrong

 ---
-✅ what are partail apply & how do u recover safely form a failed apply ?
+✅ what are partial apply & how do u recover safely form a failed apply ?

 ---